ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

     const identityLabel = 'isabella';
     let connectionProfile = yaml.safeLoad(fs.readFileSync('/home/tecadmin/Desktop/magnetocorp/networkConnection.yaml', 'utf8'));

-Below, we are connection to our channel, called `mychannel`, and also using our smart contract, called `papercontract`:
+Below, we are connecting to our channel, called `mychannel`, and also using our smart contract, called `papercontract`:

     // Connect to our local fabric
     const network = await gateway.getNetwork('mychannel');